julkaswieta/pipeline-tutorial/wpf.md

 The next step is ensuring that the environment is set up properly and all tools needed to build the code are installed.
 In .NET projects, this involves setting up the .NET SDK, and restoring workloads and dependencies.

-3. To set up the SDK, you can use a standard action and provide it with the version of .NET that you require, in this case 8.0.
-Add this code below the previous step:
+3. To set up the SDK, you can use a standard action and provide it with the version of .NET that you require, in this case 8.0. **Add this code below the previous step**:

     ``` yml
         - name: Setup .NET